tgrbrooks/ADA/docs/installation.rst

 From a DMG Image
 ----------------
 An installer for MacOS is available on `DropBox <https://www.dropbox.com/sh/pa48a3jmwdhks1o/AACyNKSP8AvDUff5IjPBasApa?dl=0>`_.

+Download the file, and click open with DiskImageMounter.

+Drag the icon into your applications folder.

+When you open it for the first time you will get a warning telling you it's from an unidentified developer, go to System Preferences -> Security & Privacy and there should be a message at the bottom of the general tab that will let you open the app.

-Other operating systems can be supported upon request
+Other operating systems can be supported upon request.

 From GitHub
 -----------